 “One of the reasons there isn’t is because it’s so dependent on what species of fungi you have,” he explains.
 “There are different levels of parasitism, and different crops are going to be differently able to prevent or not prevent parasitism.”

 Because phosphorus uptake is the No.1 benefit AMF provide plants, Cahill says that if there’s no evidence of phosphorus limitation in your fields, then you might not need to be concerned about mycorrhizae.

 He adds that mycorrhizae can also change over time — whether it’s from applying an inoculant or introducing a different crop — the effects of which could be positive or negative.

 Unfortunately, at this time it’s difficult for growers to determine whether their AMF is benefitting their crops or not, Cahill says, because it’s not enough to know whether the plants are infected by mycorrhizae.
 Instead, it’s a question of whether the plant would do better on its own.

 “We want to be very skeptical of anybody pulling up a root system and showing you all of this infection because that’s no big deal,” he explains.
 “We know, typically, the amount of infection in the roots, the quantity of it, isn’t related to the yield of the plant.
 It’s more complicated than that.
 It’s the physiological functioning.”

-One way to think about it, Cahill explains, is if a plant is infected with mycorrhizae in a positive way, then we can expect the plant to produce fewer roots because the fungi is doing more foraging for it.
+One way to think about it, Cahill explains, is if a plant is infected with mycorrhizae in a positive way, then we can expect the plant to produce fewer roots because the fungi are doing more foraging for it.
 If you took the fungi away, then the plant would probably produce more roots.
-But having more or less roots doesn’t guarantee that the plant would produce more or less yield.
+But having more or fewer roots doesn’t guarantee that the plant would produce more or less yield.

 “You might not actually see a shift in yield because the plants are outsourcing their foraging to the fungus or doing it themselves, but they’re spending a lot of their energy either way,” Cahill explains.